GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/doc/builtins.md

-# Data Harmonization Mapping Language (DHML) builtin functions
+# Whistle Data Transformation Language builtin functions

 There are various built-in functions available.
 The parameters to these functions are JSON types namely: